Web Development for Beginners >

 Once you have these under your belt, picking up other tools and languages is much easier.
 Pay extra attention to the basics, as a shaky foundation leads to loads of confusion later on.
 We’ll also give you the resources needed to put your website online so that you can share it with your friends and family.

-On the second day, we’ll write more HTML and HTML elements, and create the rough layout of our project website.
+In the second lesson, we’ll write more HTML and HTML elements, and create the rough layout of our project website.

-On the fifth and final day, we’ll learn how to write basic JavaScript.
+In the fifth and final tutorial, we’ll learn how to write basic JavaScript.
 We’ll also look at form validations and other common elements of JavaScript programming.

 To give you a tiny glimpse, this is roughly how your website will look like at the end of this course.
 Pretty cool, right?